pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 ## Increase the node size

 When a cluster is running, you cannot increase its node size.
-To make such change, take either of the following methods:
+To make such changes, take either of the following methods:

 - Method 1: Increase the node size through backup and restore